Bombay swamp eel: Status

 O. indicus is considered Vulnerable on the IUCN Red List.
-Habitat alterations caused by urbanization, deforestation, and recreational activities on the mountantops are common in the northern Western Ghats, and can severely affect the fish.
+Habitat alterations caused by urbanization, deforestation, and recreational activities on the mountain tops are common in the northern Western Ghats, and can severely affect the fish.
 Until the 1980s, the species was abundant in the Satara district, but since then there have been no sightings until an individual was found in a closed-down biogas plant in 2012.
 A 2019 study found the species to be on the verge of extinction, primarily due to roadkills; during the monsoon season, aggregations of O. indicus can form that crawl over the road, making them at risk from oncoming vehicles; this has been implicated in the species being extirpated from some areas such as Lonavala and Tamhini Ghat.
 Plateau habitats are prime targets for wind farms and deforestation, which can destroy critical habitat.
 Other plateau populations are affected by blasting to make way for plantations, quarrying for laterite rock, use of plateaus for residential purposes, and use as a dumping site for city waste.
 Populations can survive on agricultural land, but they are at risk of being affected by fertilizer runoff, and are often mistaken for snakes and killed.
 Factories also release large amounts of effluent into their habitat.
 Climate change also affects the species by leading to reduced and/or increasingly erratic rainfall patterns.
 Major conservation actions will be required to save the species from extinction.